cachai2/agentic-dashboard-builder/Playground/CsvProfilerAgent/agentframework/README.md

    Replace `maf` with whatever entry point your Agent Framework installation provides.
 The command simply uploads the manifest, so the agent can call `POST /profile` with raw CSV data.

+   - **Optional smoke test**: run `python scripts/smoke_agent_tool.py` to exercise the FastAPI surface using the same POST semantics the Agent Framework will use.
+The script uploads `samples/retail_superstore_sample.csv`, validates the JSON with `DatasetProfile`, and prints a short summary so you know the endpoint is healthy before registering it elsewhere.

 Once registered, agents invoke the `profile_csv` action by providing CSV bytes (or base64-decoded data) and optional `dataset_name` / `max_rows` query parameters.
 The response matches `schemas/dashboard_plan.schema.json`, so any planner inside the framework can rely on the established contract.